 This rule resolution is part of the Cloud Conformity Security & Compliance tool for AWS

-Allowing unrestricted Remote Desktop Protocol (RDP) access can increase opportunities for malicious activities such as hacking, Man-In-The-Middle attacks (MITM) and Pass-The-Hash (PTH) attacks.
+Allowing unrestricted RDP access can increase opportunities for malicious activity such as hacking, man-in-the-middle attacks (MITM) and Pass-the-Hash (PtH) attacks.

 Remediation / Resolution

 To update your security groups inbound/ingress configuration in order to restrict RDP access to specific entities (IP addresses, IP ranges, etc), perform the following:

 Unlock the Remediation Steps

 and gain access to our cloud security platform.

 You are auditing:

 Unrestricted RDP Access

 Risk level: Medium